mechanapoleon/Topological-Polarization/README.md

 Main code is a Mathematica Notebook, but I have also written some routine in FORTRAN in case I need some faster computation.

-## Problem
+## The Physical Problem
 We want to compute the polarization of a polymer chain in a tight binding model.
 The chain is made of an anion and a cation.
 For the tight binding model we are consider the on site energy to be + ε and - ε, for the cation and anion respectively.
 The hopping energy is regulated by a parameter t.

-We have three objectives:
+We have three different realization of this physical system
 - OBC case: Study the polarization for N cells in open boundary conditions (OBC).
 We know that for large we should get  P = ±1/2, but we want to know the power law at which it converges.
 - Disordered OBC case: same as before, but with the ratio between on site and hopping energy to be taken with a uniform random distribution.
 We should also look at the energy spectrum: do we get an insulator band energy?
 - PBC case: This gets interesting, the polarization is topological and we can compute it by using the Berry phase.